The Gilbert Chinard Book Prize

-The Gilbert Chinard Prize is awarded jointly by the Society for French Historical Studies and the Institut Français d’Amérique for the best book published the preceding year by a North American press in one of the two following fields: the history of French-American relations; or the comparative history of France and North, Central, or South America.
+The Gilbert Chinard Prize is awarded each year by the Society for French Historical Studies with the financial support of its Institut Français d’Amérique Fund.
+It recognizes the best book published for the first time and with a copyright date of 2019 by a North American press in one of the two following fields: the history of French-American relations; or the comparative history of France and North, Central, or South America.
 Books focusing on any historical period or type of history may be considered.
 Critical editions of significant source materials, as well as books translated into English, are eligible.

 The winner, who receives and award of $1,000, will be announced at the annual meeting of the Society.
 The prize may not be shared, although an “honorable mention” may be named.